ray-di/Ray.Di/README.md

-##Annotation Based Dependency Injection for PHP 5.3+##
+# Annotation based dependency injection for PHP 5.3+ #

+## Overview ##
 This project was created in order to get Guice style dependency injection in PHP projects.
 It tries to mirror Guice's behavior and style.
 Guice is a Java dependency injection framework developed by Google (see http://code.google.com/p/google-guice/wiki/Motivation?tm=6).

 Not all features of Guice have been implemented.

+This package also supports some of the JSR-330 object lifecycle annotations, like @PostConstruct, @PreDestroy.

 <b>This is a preview release.</b>

-This software is based on Aura.Di.<br>
 Read Documentation for Aura.Di: [http://auraphp.github.com/Aura.Di](http://auraphp.github.com/Aura.Di)

-### Getting Started ###
+## Getting Started ##
-We first need to tell it how to map our interfaces to their implementations. his configuration is done in a module, which is any PHP class that implements the AbstractModule class:

-	class BillingModule extends AbstractModule {
-	    protected function configure()
-	    {
-	        $this->bind('TransactionLog')->to('DatabaseTransactionLog');
-	        $this->bind('CreditCardProcessor')->to('PaypalCreditCardProcessor');
-	        $this->bind('BillingService')->to('RealBillingService');
-	    }
-	}

-We add @Inject to RealBillingService's constructor, which directs Injector to use it.
-Injector will inspect the annotated constructor, and lookup values for each of parameter.
+With dependency injection, objects accept dependencies in their constructors.
+To construct an object, you first build its dependencies.
+But to build each dependency, you need its dependencies, and so on.
+So when you build an object, you really need to build an object graph.

+Building object graphs by hand is labour intensive, error prone, and makes testing difficult.
+Instead, this package can build the object graph for you.
+But first, this package needs to be configured to build the graph exactly as you want it.

+To illustrate, we'll start the RealBillingService class that accepts its dependent interfaces CreditCardProcessor and TransactionLog in its constructor.
+To make it explicit that the RealBillingService constructor is invoked by this package, we add the @Inject annotation:

 	class RealBillingService implements BillingService
 	{